 Many wounds seen by wound care specialists can be ascribed a vascular etiology, including arterial, venous, and diabetic wounds.
 In order to successfully manage wounds of this type, the underlying vascular dysfunction must first be addressed.

 A number of tests and measures are available for detecting arterial insufficiency, the simplest of which is an assessment of the peripheral pulses in both extremities.
-The absence of a palpable pulse should be followed-up with more sensitive testing, including use of Doppler ultrasound.
-This involves a handheld probe that produces an audible signal over moving fluid and gives an subjective test of arterial insufficiency.
+The absence of a palpable pulse should be followed-up with more sensitive testing, including the use of Doppler ultrasound.
+This involves a handheld probe that produces an audible signal over moving fluid and gives a subjective test of arterial insufficiency.

 The most popular method for the testing of arterial dysfunction is the ankle-brachial index (ABI), which provides a ratio of the systolic BP of the lower extremities to that of the upper extremities.
-The ABI is a reliable, noninvasive method for measuring peripheral tissue perfusion and presence of peripheral arterial disease, and a good indicator of healing potential.
+The ABI is a reliable, noninvasive method for measuring peripheral tissue perfusion and presence of peripheral arterial disease and a good indicator of healing potential.